What is Symmetric Key Encryption? [An In-Depth Guide]

 Symmetric key encryption is used in payment applications, where PII needs to be secured in order to prevent identity theft or fraud charges.

-4. Is AES symmetric or asymmetric?
+Is AES Symmetric or Asymmetric?

 AES stands for Advanced Encryption Standard and is one of the commonly used symmetric key encryption.

 Symmetric key encryption is a highly useful, popular, and effective method of securing data and information.
 It is widely used in the web world and is considered virtually unbreakable.
 With time, the usability and applications of this encryption standard will only increase.
-However, it is also essential to build an effective key management system.
-This will address the couple of loopholes we have discussed above and make symmetric encryption even better.